 The Mentoring Program provides Mentors the opportunity to share their knowledge and experiences with new beekeepers, helping to ensure the success of beekeeping in our area.

-This Program provides Mentees the opportunity to gain first-hand beekeeping experience.
+Our Program also provides Mentees a great opportunity to gain first-hand beekeeping experience.
 They observe and participate in bee yard inspections, ask questions and get answers, have some one-on-one time with their Mentor and learn about beekeeping in their apiary.

 There are three types of beekeepers…